 - Financial proof.
 Receipts, invoices and bank statements could all be used to help prove any costs you’ve incurred because of your agricultural injuries.

 - A diary.
 Finally, it can help to keep a diary during your recovery.
-This can help to show when you’ve needed to attend medical appoints, weren’t able to work or couldn’t attend social events because of your injuries.
+This can help to show when you’ve needed to attend medical appointments, weren’t able to work or couldn’t attend social events because of your injuries.

 After you’ve collected evidence to support your farm accident claim, contact our advisors and they will review it with you for free.